Utkarsh2401/Enter_Darknet_Blog/Enter_Darknet_Blog.md

 * Computer Vision.

 ### What Is Darknet ?
 [Darknet](https://pjreddie.com/darknet/) is an open source neural network framework written in C and CUDA.
-It is fast, easy to install, and supports CPU and GPU computation.
-You can find the source on [GitHub](https://github.com/AlexeyAB/darknet).
+Basically, we spent a total of six weeks researching and understanding about this framework, as compared to other more commonly known libraries such as Tensorflow and Keras, it is fast, easy to install, and supports CPU and GPU computation.
+Based on this blog, if you too would like to try tyour hand at using it for your AI expeditions, you can find the source on [GitHub](https://github.com/AlexeyAB/darknet).

 ![Darknet Logo](./assets/Darknet_Logo.png "Darknet Logo")

 The darknet framework has a variety of uses, the most prominent ones being object detection and image classification.
 It is used to classify images ImageNet challenge or to train a classifier on CIFAR-10 dataset.

 You only look once (YOLO) is a state-of-the-art, real-time object detection system which uses the darknet framework.
+Even though we don't use this a lot in our project, using some of the inbuilt config files in the darknet repo that include yolo, yolov2, the most commonly used used yolov3, and even yolov4, darknet makes magic come alive with as easy as a few clicks to train huge datsets and use it for a world of extremely accurate object detection.

 ![YOLO](./assets/yolo.png "Yolo Comparison Graph")